gitmyles/Resume/README.md

 ## Summary
-Creative and adaptable software engineer (with 7+ years of experience) offering proficiency in scripting, object-oriented programming and embedded systems, as well as strong teamwork and communication skills.
+Creative and adaptable software engineer (with 7+ years of experience) offering proficiency in scripting, object-oriented programming, and embedded systems, as well as strong teamwork and communication skills.
 Seeking new opportunities to utilize my skills towards creating meaningful software.

 _Specific interests: Artificial Intelligence, Embedded Systems, UI/UX, Music_